pierreyvesref/mobemusee/README.md

 Welcome to our MOBE application !

 University project during my second year of Master's degree (2020).
-It was made in two months in a team of 4 people.
+It was made in 1 month in a team of 4 people.

 This is a museum web application which provides :